techidaily/site-win11-tips/source/_posts/guiding-users-through-terminal-restart-on-win11.md

  Windows PowerShell is another command line application that you can use to restore Windows Terminal Settings to their default state.
 To figure out how, follow these steps:

 1. Open Windows PowerShell.
 You can do this by pressing**Win + R** , typing "PowerShell", and then pressing**Enter** .
-You can also one of the other[ways to open PowerShell on Windows](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .
+You can also one of the other [ways to open PowerShell on Windows](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .
 2. In the PowerShell window, copy and paste the following command:
 ![Reset Windows Terminal Using PowerShell](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/reset-windows-terminal-using-powershell.jpg)
 Remove-Item -Path "$env:LOCALAPPDATA\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json" -Force